AlgoLab/shark_experiments/README.md

 **Note:** adding spladder to your `$PATH` is really important.
 If you don't do that, the asquant experiments will fail.

 ### paramtest
-Download the archive from [...], unzip it and set the root in the `paramtest/config.yaml` using the path to the extracted folder (should be something like `/.../paramtest/`).
+Download the archive from [this link](https://drive.google.com/file/d/1D4BtTfhE8RLyBA2Y3v-epJGuP-x-mXmf/view), unzip it and set the root in the `paramtest/config.yaml` using the path to the extracted folder (should be something like `/.../paramtest/`).
 Run `snakemake -n` and you should see something like:
 ```
 Job counts:
         count   jobs